 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 arteriovenous malformations (AVMs) in several areas of the body.
 If they are on the skin, they are called telangiectasias.
 The AVMs can also develop in other parts of the body, such as the brain, lungs, liver, or intestines.
-HHT is caused by mutations in the ACVRL1, ENG, and SMAD4 genes.
+HHT is caused by mutations in several genes, including ACVRL1, ENG, SMAD4, and GDF2.
+At least 2 additional as-yet-unknown genes are also suspected.
 It is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 There is no cure for HHT.
 Treatment is symptomatic and supportive, with a focus on controlling bleeding, either through surgery or medication.Hereditary hemorrhagic telangiectasia (HHT) is an inherited disorder of the blood vessels that can cause excessive bleeding.
 People with this condition can develop abnormal blood vessels called

 - Genetics Home Reference (GHR) contains information on Hereditary hemorrhagic telangiectasia.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - The Brain Vascular Malformation Consortium has information and frequently asked questions about Hereditary hemorrhagic telangiectasia for patients and their families.

 Learn More About Hereditary Hemorrhagic Telangiectasia (HHT)